-The learning rate, which is represented by $\alpha \in (0,1)$, determines the relative significance new knowledge compared to existing information.
+The learning rate, which is represented by $\alpha \in (0,1)$, determines the relative significance of new knowledge compared to existing information.

-$\gamma \in (0,1)$ is a discount factor that tells how large the benefits will be in the future
+$\gamma \in (0,1)$ is a discount factor that tells how large the benefits will be in the future.

-Q-Update:
+Q-Update

-To update, we need to change the current estimate Q(f, g) such that it is closer to be sum of the immediate reward E(f, g) and the best future reward, $\max{k'} Q(f', g)$ as counted by γ .
+To update, we need to change the current estimate Q(f, g) such that it is closer to the sum of the immediate reward E(f, g) and the best future reward, max Q(f', g'), discounted by γ .
 The square brackets show the temporal difference (TD) error, which is the difference between the anticipated and actual values.

 The TD error is positive when the choice of action is better than expected, which indicates that Q(f,g) went higher.

-Since it is negative, the value of Q(f, g) does do
+Since it is negative, the value of Q(f,g) goes down.

-In certain cases, this iterative update get uite near to the ideal Q-function after many iterations.
+In certain cases, this iterative update gets quite near to the ideal Q-function after many iterations.